-Whether you’re a serious oenophile or a newbie looking to learn more about different varietals, September’s California Wine Month lets you savor the very best of Golden State winemaking during dozens of events—including regional festivals, special dinners, vineyard tours, and intimate tastings with the winemakers.
+Whether you’re a serious oenophile or a newbie looking to learn more about different varietals, September’s California Wine Month lets you savor the very best of Golden State winemaking during dozens of events—including regional festivals, special dinners, vineyard tours, and intimate tastings with the winemakers themselves.

-Just over an hour north of San Francisco, meanwhile, Sonoma County is—no surprise—one major center for Wine Month, with activities at individual wineries and two region-wide annual happenings: Sonoma Wine Country Weekend (Sept.
-1-3) and the 2017 Sonoma Valley Crush (Sept.
-8-10).
+Just over an hour north of San Francisco, Sonoma County is—no surprise—one major center for Wine Month, with activities at individual wineries and a region-wide annual event, Taste of Sonoma, which typically takes place over Labor Day weekend.
 Fun fact: Sonoma County produces more Pinot Noir than any other county in the state.

-While you could argue that every month is wine month in California, September is especially magical, says Gladys Horiuchi, a spokesperson for the Wine Institute.
+While you could argue that every month is wine month in California, September is especially magical, says Gladys Horiuchi, director of media relations for the Wine Institute.
 “It’s the harvest,” she says.
 “The grapes are fully mature on the vine and some are already coming in.
 The smell of crushed grapes is in the air and if you get out early, you might even see the crush taking place.
 This is an exciting time to visit.”